ZacharieMenetrier/tagc-predaction/Readme.md

-This repository contains draft code for the *tagc-predaction* tool.
+# Introduction

 The main principle behind this tool is to predict whether a mutation will have an impact on a protein's interaction with another.
+It will mainly use deep learning approaches.

 To do so, we encode each protein in a supervised manner to increase the relative weight of the mutations.